josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 The _really_ magical part, though, is that you can have server-side routes, too!

+For example: lots of places in a typical blog need access to posts.
+You might want to put your most recent posts on your hompage, have some posts in the sidebar, and of course, they should all be listed the `/blog` page itself.
+You might even want category or tag pages.

+That's a lot of fetching posts to redo over and over.
+So it's a perfect use case for a server-side route!

-For example: if you want your app to have a `/posts` endpoint that returns JSON, you just create `src/routes/posts.json.js`.
+If you want your app to have a `/posts` endpoint that returns JSON, you just create `src/routes/posts.json.js`.
 This will become a `/posts.json` route in the finished application.

 From there, you just define a `get()` JavaScript function that retrieves the desired data and returns it (along with a status code).
 This is made easier by the fact that SvelteKit has top-level `await` and `fetch` available by default.